NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### A Basic Query

 This example passes some basic parameters (fields, format, size) to the `cases` endpoint and prints the results.
+Note that the `fields` parameter needs to be a string comprising comma-delimited field names.

 ```Python
 import requests